manojgudi/ccoreconf/README.md

 ## Enough talk, show me some code.
 [YES.](https://github.com/manojgudi/ccoreconf/blob/main/examples/demo_functionalities.c)

+## How do I use the CCORECONF with RIOT OS?
+Take a look at this [README.](https://github.com/manojgudi/ccoreconf/blob/stub_generation/tools/README.md)

 ## Further Reading
 This project uses SID identifiers as specified in [RFC-9254](https://datatracker.ietf.org/doc/rfc9254/).
 Some other relevant projects are [pycoreconf](https://github.com/alex-fddz/pycoreconf) and [openschc](https://github.com/openschc/openschc)